open-component-model/ocm/docs/ocm/model.md

 - **`srcRefs`** (optional) *[]struct*

-  This field is used to describes a list of sources used to generate the resource.
+  This field describes a list of sources used to generate the resource.
   The selection is done by the following two fields:

   - **`identitySelector`** *map[string]string*